 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Memcached on CentOS 8.

-Once the installation is completed, enable and start the Memcached service using following command:
+Once the installation is completed, enable and start the Memcached service using the following command:

 /etc/sysconfig/memcached.
-You can edit this file to set start options for Memcached service:
+You can edit this file to set start options for the Memcached service: